zigor/sitecore.assemblyBinding/README.md

 # Sitecore-AssemblyBinding
-Enables &lt;assemblyBinding> definition in Sitecore include configs
+Enables &lt;assemblyBinding> definition in Sitecore include configs.

 The assemblyBinding element can be defined in a sitecore include configuraiton file (auto-include) in the same way how it is done in web.config.
 Moving it to Sitecore auto-include files gives a few advantages:
-*Seperate your own assembly bindings from web.config ones;
+* Seperate your own assembly bindings from web.config ones;
-*Make sitecore solution deployment simpler;
+* Make sitecore solution deployment simpler;
+* Automate manual configuration steps;
-*Automate manual configuration steps and avoid using web.config transformation.
+* Avoid using web.config transformation.

 ##Installation
 Install the package using the Sitecore Installation Wizard.